mohammadazaruddinshaik/mohammadazaruddinshaik/README.md

 # Hi there, I'm Mohammad Azaruddin Shaik 👋

-### Passionate Full-Stack Developer | 1x Hackathon Winner | Open Source Contributor
+### Full-Stack Developer | 1x Hackathon Winner | Cloud Enthusiast

-I'm a Computer Science student at IARE with a passion for building robust and scalable digital solutions.
-My goal is to leverage my skills in web development and cloud computing to solve real-world problems and contribute to innovative projects.
+I am a passionate and results-driven Computer Science student from IARE, specializing in web development and cloud computing.
+I won the **1st Place award at the Mahindra University Hackathon (AminoVerse)**, where I thrived in a fast-paced, collaborative environment.
+My focus is on building efficient, scalable, and impactful digital solutions.

 ---

-## 🚀 My Key Accomplishments

-* ✨ **40+ Pull Requests Merged:** Actively contributing to various open-source and private projects, demonstrating strong collaboration and coding standards.
-* 🏆 **1st Place Hackathon Winner:** Won the Mahindra University Hackathon (AminoVerse) by rapidly prototyping and developing an impactful solution under pressure.
-* ☁️ **Cloud & Web Expertise:** Focused on building and deploying applications using the MERN stack and AWS cloud services.

----

-## 🌱 What I'm Currently Focused On
+## 🌱 What I'm Focused On

+* Deepening my expertise in the **MERN Stack** (MongoDB, Express.js, React, Node.js).
+* Building and deploying applications using **AWS cloud services**.
-* Diving deeper into **Backend Development** with Node.js, Express, and advanced database management with MongoDB.
+* Mastering backend architecture and database management best practices.
-* Expanding my knowledge of **Cloud Architectures** on AWS, including serverless and containerization.
-* Actively looking to collaborate on **Open Source Projects** related to web development and cloud technologies.
-* Preparing for **2025 Software Engineering Internship** opportunities.
+* Actively pursuing **Summer 2025 Software Engineering Internship** opportunities.

 ---